The Mental Capacity Act helps people aged 16 years and over who lack mental capacity, and those who take decisions on their behalf.

 The MCA is underpinned by five statutory principles:

-Every adult has the right to make their own decisions and must be assumed to have capacity to do so, unless it is established that they lack capacity.
+a presumption of capacity - every adult has the right to make their own decisions and must be assumed to have capacity to do so, unless it is established that they lack capacity

-A person is not to be treated as unable to make a decision unless all practicable steps to help him or her to do so have been taken without success.
+individuals being supported to make their own decisions - a person is not to be treated as unable to make a decision unless all practicable steps to help him or her to do so have been taken without success

-A person is not to be treated as unable to make a decision merely because he or she makes an unwise decision.
+unwise decisions - a person is not to be treated as unable to make a decision merely because he or she makes an unwise decision

-An act done or decision made under this act for or on behalf of a person who lacks capacity must be done, or made, in their best interests.
+best interests - an act or decision made under this act for or on behalf of a person who lacks capacity must be done, or made, in their best interests

-Anything done for or on behalf of a person who lacks capacity should be the least restrictive of their rights and freedom of action.
+least restrictive option - anything done for or on behalf of a person who lacks capacity should be the least restrictive of their rights and freedom of action

 Assessing lack of capacity